Elasticity Detection: A Building Block for Internet Congestion Control

 The top chart in \Fig{emp:switch} shows the fraction of bytes belonging to elastic flows as a function of time.
-The bottom chart shows the output of the elasticity detector along with the dashed threshold line at $\eta=2$.
-The green shaded regions are times when \name was in delay-control mode.
-These correlate well with the times when the elastic fraction was low; when the elasticity fraction is $<0.3$, the elasticity detector correctly outputs ``inelastic'' over 90\% of the time, when one accounts for the 5 second estimation delay.
-Even counting that delay, the accuracy is over 80\%.
+The bottom chart shows the output of the elasticity detector with the dashed threshold line at $\eta=2$.
+The shading corresponds to periods when \name{}CC is in delay-control mode.
+Shaded regions correlate well with the periods when the true fraction of elastic traffic is low (\eg $<0.3$), while white regions correlate well with periods when the elastic fraction is high.
+Unlike Copa, our elasticity detector observes fluctuations in cross traffic \emph{over a period of time in the frequency domain}, and the accuracy is less susceptible to variations in the cross traffic rate.
+Despite the churn in cross-traffic flows, the overall accuracy of our elasticity detector is over 90\%.

+\textbf{Performance with video cross traffic.} Video streams, a large fraction of Internet traffic~\cite{ciscovideo}, can be application-limited (inelastic) or network-limited (elastic) at different points in time.
+We compare the performance of congestion-control algorithms running against cross traffic consisting of a 4k DASH~\cite{dash} video stream using Cubic on a 48 Mbit/s link with 50 ms propagation RTT. \Fig{vc} shows the throughout and delay of the various schemes.
+Because of effective mode switching, \name{}CC achieves similar throughput as Cubic at 15 ms lower delay. \name{} recognizes application-limited video traffic as inelastic, allowing the sender to control delays in those cases; it rarely recognizes network-limited elastic traffic as inelastic, so does not wrongly reduce its rate as Copa does.